Notes on dual-booting Linux with BitLocker Device Encryption and Secure Boot

 You’ll need to free up at least 20 GiB for a small Linux installation, but you’re the only one who can say exactly how much disk space you’ll need.
 Some Linux distribution installers (at least Ubuntu and Fedora) can install itself alongside Windows with fully guided installation options if you prepare your disk in this way.

-Optionally, if your partition layout allows for it you should also grow your UEFI System Partition from to about 1 GiB.
+Optionally, if your partition layout allows for it you should also grow your UEFI System Partition to about 1 GiB.
 Some manufacturers may only ship 100 MB partitions or smaller.
 As multiple operating systems will be storing their UEFI blobs (and possibly multiple versions during system upgrades), it can be beneficial in the future to have more space available on this partition.
 You may not be able to accomplish this without reinstalling Windows from scratch, and it’s not absolutely necessary — although it might save you some troubleshooting at a later time.

 You can resize and manage your partitions with the built-in Disk Management utility in Windows.
 You can find it by searching for “Create and manage hard disk partitions” in Windows Search or Cortana.